62% Syrah, 27% Grenache, 11% Mataro

 Heavy winter rains broke the drought, replenishing moisture to the soil.
 Warm summer weather helped bring the mataro, a late ripening grape, to perfect maturity.
 Excellent concentration from the syrah brings color and depth.
 After twelve months in barrel, tannins have softened, revealing the spicy character of this Rhône varietal wine.
 Enjoyable upon release, it will evolve over another six-to seven years.

 This wine comes from two hillside parcels at Lytton West.
-One is planted entirely to syrah while the other we planted half to grenache and half to mataro.
+One is planted entirely to syrah while the other we planted to half grenache and half mataro.
 A late ripening variety, mataro, synonymous with mourvedre, does not always mature before the onset of fall rains.
-Typically it is used as a blending varietal.
 In 2017, both ripened fully and we fermented them separately.
 After malolactic we decided to combine the elegant fruit of the grenache with the earthier mataro and syrah.

 Rainfall: 61.5 inches (above normal)